rayjon/nomo50/README.md

 - **1981**

-  U.S. Congress passes the Military Cooperation with Law Enforcement Act which would further militarize police forces across the country and mark the beginning of the "War on Drugs."
+  U.S. Congress passes the Military Cooperation with Law Enforcement Act which would further militarize police forces across the country excaerbating the "War on Drugs."
 Militarized intelligence, weaponry, tactics, and cooperations with the Pentagon would continue empower SWAT teams regular police officers alike.

 - **1991**